 Levels 1-2 are semester courses.
 Art Studio 3 may be taken as a semester or full year course.
-Level 1 Drawing 1 CP1 Painting 1 CP1 Sculpting 1 CP1 Grades 9-12 Level 2 Drawing 2 CP1 or Honors Prerequisite: Drawing 1 Painting 2 CP1 or Honors Prerequisite: Painting 1 Sculpting 2 CP1 or Honors Prerequisite: Sculpting 1 Grades 9-12 Level 3 Art Studio 3 Fall and/or Fall and/or Spring Year course Art Studio 3 mag Prerequisites: 3 straightful painting 1 and 2, Grades 10-12 Level 4 full year course Level 4 Art Studio 4: CP1 or Ho Grades 11-12
+Level 1 Drawing 1 CP1 Painting 1 CP1 Sculpting 1 CP1 Grades 9-12 Level 2 Drawing 2 CP1 or Honors Prerequisite: Drawing 1 Painting 2 CP1 or Honors Prerequisite: Painting 1 Sculpting 2 CP1 or Honors Prerequisite: Sculpting 1 Grades 9-12 Level 3 evel 3 Art Studio 3 Fall and/or Spring Semester Fall and/or Spring semester may be taken individually or as a Full Year course Art Studio 3 may be taken as CP1 or Honors Prerequisites: 2 semesters of any combination of Drawing 1 and 2, Painting 1 and 2, Sculpture 1 and 2, or permission of the instructor.
+Drawing and Painting are highly recommended.
+Level 4 full year course Level 4 Level 4 Art Studio 4: CP1 or Honors, Prerequisite: Art Studio 3 Fall and/or Spring